HomeBlog Home

 Which is more fun, Raleigh or Charlotte?

 Depending on what you are looking to do, if you are traveling, you may want to visit Charlotte, but if you are looking for the outdoors, visit Raleigh.
-Thankfully, these places are only 2 hours apart, so you can go to both.
+Thankfully, these places are only two hours apart, so you can go to both.

 What city is safer, Charlotte or Raleigh?